mahsaarp/Mora/README.md

 ---

-## Project Scope
+## Academic Context

-MORA was developed with an emphasis on applying core concepts of **Advanced Programming** to a complete client-server application.
+MORA was developed as part of the **Advanced Programming** course, with a focus on applying software engineering and object-oriented programming concepts to a complete client-server application.

 The project covers: